JerBouma/FinanceToolkit/README.md

 > **Current Ratio**

 The current ratio is calculated by dividing a company’s current assets by its current liabilities.
-It indicates whether a company can meet its short -term obligations using its short-term assets.
+It indicates whether a company can meet its short-term obligations using its short-term assets.
 Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_current_ratio).

 > **Quick Ratio**

 The quick ratio is calculated by subtracting inventory from current assets and then dividing the result by current liabilities.
-It provides insight into a company’s ability to cover its short -term liabilities using its most liquid assets without relying on inventory.
+It provides insight into a company’s ability to cover its short-term liabilities using its most liquid assets without relying on inventory.
 This ratio is also referred to as the Acid Test Ratio.
 Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_quick_ratio).

 > **Cash Ratio**

 The cash ratio is calculated by dividing the sum of cash and cash equivalents by current liabilities.
-It provides insight into a company’s immediate ability to cover its short -term obligations using its most liquid assets.
+It provides insight into a company’s immediate ability to cover its short-term obligations using its most liquid assets.
 Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_cash_ratio).

 > **Working Capital**

 The working capital is calculated by subtracting total current liabilities from total current assets.
-It represents the company’s short -term financial health and its ability to cover its current obligations using its liquid assets.
+It represents the company’s short-term financial health and its ability to cover its current obligations using its liquid assets.
 Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/ratios#get_working_capital).

 > **Operating Cash Flow Ratio**